zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 Output which attribute pairs are i) the most correlated, ii) the most anti-correlated, and iii) the least correlated or uncorrelated?

-Create the scatter plots for the three interesting pairs and visually confirm the trends, i.e., describe how each of the three cases results in a particular type of plot.
+Create the scatter plots for these three interesting pairs and visually confirm the trends, i.e., describe how each of the three cases results in a particular type of plot.